sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 - Provide an end to end ASIC hardware to BGP route programming feedback mechanism
 - BGP must not advertise routes which aren't yet offloaded if this feature is enabled
-- Both BGP suppression as well as feedback channel are optional and by disabled default
+- BGP route suppression is optional and disabled by default
-- The above configuration can be applied only at startup and cannot be changed while system is running
+- Route suppression can be turned on or off at runtime
+- Offloaded routes consistency monitoring and automatic mitigation

 Restrictions/Limitations: